Garage Door Installation Tips for DIY Beginners

 • Take short breaks to avoid fatigue

-• Ask for help when lifting or aligning parts
+• Ask for help when lifting or align the parts

 A calm, organized approach makes the process much easier.